CASE STUDY 003

 USER TESTING

-Two rounds of testing—after initial styling and at project completion—showed that boxing every element made the interface feel cluttered and overly interactive.
-To improve clarity and usability, the design moved away from the box-heavy neobrutalist style.
-The ‘Following’ screen illustrates this, with many large components that were often mistaken for buttons.
+Two rounds of testing—after initial styling and at project completion—revealed that boxing every element made the interface feel cluttered and overly interactive.
+To improve clarity, the design moved away from the box-heavy neobrutalist style.
+The ‘Following’ screen shows this, with

 HOVER STATES